riteshkarval/Eureka-SMAI-Spring2018-Project/README.md

 For example, title id of movie Rebecca is tt0032976. <br>
 •	Using web scrapping, we can retrieve the User Reviews section from the above mentioned url. <br>

-Problem Categorization:  It is a classification problem.
-(1- very bad 2- bad 3- average 4-good 5-excellent)
+Problem Categorization:  It is a classification problem. + Regression problem

-Success Metric: Accuracy
+Success Metric: Accuracy, Recall, Precision, F1 Score

 Feature Extraction: Sentence to Vector/ Paragraph to Vector